Copper(II) borate

 Copper(II) borate is an inorganic compound with the formula Cu_{3}(BO_{3})_{2}.
 It consists of copper atoms in their cupric oxidation state and orthoborate groups.
 In the 19th century it was proposed to be used as a green pigment to replace the very toxic paris green.
-It has been studied for it photocatalytic properties.
+It has been studied for its photocatalytic properties.

 Preparation

 Copper(II) borate can be prepared by heating a stoichiometric mixture of copper(II) oxide and diboron trioxide to 900 °C.